HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ##### Manual switching

-Click \[Switch\] button corresponding to the master center on the \"Node Management\" page of the management platform, the compute node will automatically detect whether the replication relations between the master nodes of the current master center and the standby master nodes or the slave nodes are normal and whether the replication latency is within 10s.
+Click [Switch] button corresponding to the master center on the "Node Management" page of the management platform, the compute node will automatically detect whether the replication relations between the master nodes of the current master center and the standby master nodes or the slave nodes are normal and whether the replication latency is within 10s.
 The switching can be successful when the conditions are met.
 At the same time, the master data sources of the DR center will be automatically set up with replication relations with the standby master nodes or slave nodes in the switched master center, without manual intervention.
 That is, after switching from ds01 to ds02, the replication relation between ds01 and ds03 will be cleared, and ds03 as a slave will reset up a replication relation with ds02.

 ![](assets/cross-idc-disaster-recovery/image99.png)